worldline/angular-security-training/docs/common-threats/xss/xss-angular.md

 ### Further protection

-Angular suggests to complete their built-in XSS prevention with the following:
+Angular suggests completing their built-in XSS prevention with the following:

  - Use Content-Security-Policy HTTP header:
 We recommend you to use strict CSP instead of allow-list CSP as it is more effective and does not need customization.